Tenax-Adil/Tenax-Adil.github.io/README.md

 # Tenax-Adil.github.io
 # ⚡ Silicon-to-Software Portfolio

 Welcome to the repository for my personal portfolio!
 I'm **Adil**, a final-year Electronics & Computer Engineering student based in India.
-I build at the seam where hardware meets software—from bare-metal microcontroller firmware to full-stack web applications.

 This site is designed with a sleek, developer-centric retro/neon terminal aesthetic, featuring interactive terminal booting animations, custom accent controls, and responsive layouts.